 - In the Catalog pane, make sure the Project tab is selected.
 Browse to Databases > create_a_project_template.gdb.

 The project geodatabase contains three feature classes: Highways, Populated_Places, and Regions.
 These datasets will also be included in the project template.

 Share the project as a project template

-- In the upper right corner of the ArcGIS Pro window, confirm that you are signed in to your ArcGIS Online or ArcGIS Enterprise portal.
+- At the top of the ArcGIS Pro window, confirm that you are signed in to your ArcGIS Online portal.